 10.1.6Temporary Service Connection.
-A temporary service connection may be installed for customer use over a period of time not exceeding twelve (12) months.
-For each such connection, the customer shall file an application in accordance with the provisions of Section 4.2 of these Rules and Regulations.
-The District will charge rates for water used from a temporary service connection in accordance with "Temporary Construction Service" contained in Exhibit B, Schedule of Rates and Charges.
+A temporary service connection may be installed for customer use over a period of time not exceeding six-twelve (126) months.
+For each such connection, the customer an application shall be filed an application in accordance with the provisions of Section 4.2 of these Rules and Regulations.
+The Rates District will to be charged rates for water used from such a temporary service connection shall be in accordance with "Temporary Construction Service" contained in Exhibit B, Schedule of Rates and Charges.
 The user of a temporary recycled water service shall designate an "Onsite Recycled Water Supervisor" in accordance with the requirements of Section 6.2.2(1) of these Rules and Regulations.
-A customer using a temporary service connection must use a temporary construction meter connection according to the District's policies and procedures.
-Any temporary service connection may be removed at the discretion of the District.
+6.2.2.
+A customer using a temporary service connection must use a temporary construction meter connection must be used according to the District's policies and procedures.
+Any temporary service connection and-may be removed at the discretion of the District.